ryleu/ryleu/README.md

 # Who are you?

 Howdy!
 I'm Riley (AKA ryleu) and I'm a student and hobbyist developer in the US.
-I work with Python, Java, and I dabble in a few other languages.
+I work mostly with Python and Java, but I dabble in a few other languages.
 Welcome to my GitHub page!

 # Stats